 Juan Trippe Professor in the Practice of International Trade, Finance and Business, Yale University

 Jeffrey E. Garten has been the Juan Trippe Professor in the Practice of International Trade, Finance and Business at Yale University since July 1, 2005, having served previously as the Dean of the Yale School of Management since 1995.
 He also is Chairman of Garten Rothkopf (global consulting firm), a position he assumed in October 2005.
 Mr. Garten held senior posts on the White House staff and at the U.S. Department of State from 1973 to 1979.
 He joined Shearson Lehman Brothers (investment banking) in 1979 and served as Managing Director from 1984 to 1987.
 In 1987, Mr. Garten founded Eliot Group, Inc. (investment banking) and served as President until 1990, when he became Managing Director of The Blackstone Group (private merchant bank).
 From 1992 to 1993, Mr. Garten was Professor of Finance and Economics at Columbia University's Graduate School of Business.
 He was appointed U.S. Under Secretary of Commerce for International Trade in 1993 and served in that position until 1995.
 He is the author of A Cold Peace: America, Japan, Germany and the Struggle for Supremacy; The Big Ten: Big Emerging Markets and How They Will Change Our Lives; The Mind of the CEO; and The Politics of Fortune: A New Agenda for Business Leaders.
 Mr. Garten is a director of CarMax, Inc. (automotive retailer) and is also a director of nine Credit Suisse mutual funds.
-Mr. Garten is a trustee of the International Rescue Committee and a director of Aetna Foundation, Inc. He also serves on the Board of Managers of Standard & Poor's LLC, a division of The McGraw-Hill Companies.
+Mr. Garten is a trustee of the International Rescue Committee.
+He also serves on the Board of Managers of Standard & Poor's LLC, a division of The McGraw-Hill Companies.

 Former President of Jazz Technologies, Inc.